 Handwork - Embroidery Sampler

 You probably know a few embroidery stitches by name already: French knots, back stitch and running stitch, but can you do a chain stitch, a bullion or a blanket stitch?
-And, most of the simple embroidery stitches can be linked with other stitches.
-For instance, you can create an embroidered rose using just interlocking bullions and chain stitch.
 Spend the day learning embroidery with the wonderful Elizabeth Barnett!
-Elizabeth has created a unique sampler design especially for the Craft Sessions and will guide students through techniques and tips for furthering their embroidery skills.
+Elizabeth has designed a stitch sampler specifically for the Craft Sessions and will guide students through techniques and tips for furthering their embroidery skills.

 Teacher: Elizabeth Barnett

 Workshop Duration: Half Day

 Description: Embroidery has long played an important role in interpreting the world around us by way of interesting, beautiful and sometimes complicated interlocking designs, made up of a series of simple embroidery stitches.
 Many of these stitches have stood the test of time as tried and true methods in achieving different patterns and designs.

 This class is aimed at teaching you some essential embroidery stitches that will introduce you to the world of embroidery or build your knowledge further.
 We will showcase these stitches and designs in a embroidery sampler on linen, using your own colour palettes of embroidery threads.

 Samplers are traditionally a way of showing off different stitch techniques, designs and patterns.
 Because some people like to follow a pattern strictly, and others like to use it as a touchstone to build their own pattern from, Elizabeth has designed a pattern that can be followed or altered to suit each student.
 Elizabeth will bring a reference library of more complicated embroidery stitches and will be happy to guide students in trying different things out if the time allows.